Fallen off the bike? Cesarean? Burn from the oven door?

 For linear “normal” scars, the silicone treatment can continue as long as the scar responds to the treatment.
-Scars may need a year or more before it is completely inactive.
+Scars may need up to a year or more before it is completely inactive.

 A hypertrophic scar or a keloid that does not respond to silicone treatment alone may need further treatments in combination with silicone, for example corticosteroid injections.
-This is decided by a doctor.
+This is decided by the physician.

 Silicones for scar treatment

-To obtain the desired effect, the scar should be covered with silicone for as much of the day as possible.
+To obtain the desired effect, the scar should be covered with silicone for as many hours of the day as possible.
 If the scar is exposed to sun, it is important to choose a silicone product that also contains sunscreen, preferably with SPF 50.

 The side effects that patients have experienced during silicone treatment are linked to sheets as these can create heat rash and smelly skin (8).
 Some variants of sheets must be taped to be held in place.
 This further increases the risk of irritation to the skin.
 It is very rare for side effects to be reported with silicone gels or silicone sticks.